kmetaxas/gafkalo/docs/source/usage.rst

 Maintain topics, schemas and RBAC
 ---------------------------------

-`gafkalo` can maintain the topics, schemas and RBAC rolebindings for a cluster.
+`gafkalo` can maintain the topics, schemas, connectors and RBAC rolebindings for a cluster.

 In the configuration file you point it to the YAML definitions and it will attempt to create or update any resources needed.